Separation & Termination

 - Hourly employees: You must provide a 2-week notice in writing or by email to be paid for an unused vacation days.

 2.)
 Update Your Contact Information

 Please make sure your home address and phone number are up to date in Oracle, so you can receive important information about your benefits, your future W2 and more.
 It is your responsibility to notify Human Resources (HR) of changes as soon as possible by calling 704-894-2213 or by emailing Human Resources at firstname.lastname@example.org.

 3.)
 Understand What Will Happen With Your Benefits

-All benefits run until the end of the pay period in which your last work day falls, which can be found on the payroll calendar.
+All benefits run through your last work day.
 Please visit the necessary links on this page to explore what happens to your employee benefits once you've left the college.

 4.)
 Optional Exit Interview

 Thank you for serving the college.
 You have the option to complete an exit survey or interview within the last two weeks before you leave the college.
 This is not required, but we appreciate any time you are able to take to share your thoughts on how to make our workplace better.
 Please watch for an email with a link to the exit interview, or call Paulette Russell in HR.